jacksund/simmate/tutorials/02_ Run_a_workflow.md

 You can check that POTCARs are configured properly with the command `simmate workflows setup-only energy_mit POSCAR` (using the POSCAR from earlier in this tutorial).

 Next, let's submit a Simmate workflow on our cluster!
-In the previous section, we called `simmate workflows run ...` directly in our terminal, but this should NEVER be done on a supercomputer.
-Instead we should submit the workflow to their cluster's job queue.
+In the previous section, we called `simmate workflows run ...` directly in our terminal, but this should **NEVER** be done on a supercomputer.
+Instead we should submit the workflow to the cluster's job queue.
 Typically, supercomputers use SLURM or PBS to submit jobs.

-> :warning: PBS has very similar commands and setup.
-Again, talk with your IT team to get you started.
+> :warning: The examples below use SLURM.
+PBS has very similar commands and setup to what's shown, but talk with your IT team to get started.

-For example, UNC's longleaf cluster uses SLURM.
+For example, UNC's longleaf cluster uses [SLURM](https://slurm.schedmd.com/documentation.html).
 To submit, we would make a file named `submit.sh` with the contents:

 ```
 #! /bin/sh